 3. Should I charge more or less than my competitors?

-The answer relates to three issues.
+There are three issues to consider before you answer this question.
 What is your firm's image?
 What exactly are you selling?
 Who exactly are you selling to?

 Pricing is a powerful communication medium.
 Your prices say a lot about quality, dependability, confidence and professionalism.
 Your prices must be in line with your firm's image.

 There is always a cheaper one down the road.
 But how does it compare with yours?
-You must include all the 'non-product' features in your consideration - technical advice, free parking outside, choice, delivery, availability, personal service, flexibility and reputation.
+You must consider all potential factors before you set price - technical advice, free parking, choice, delivery, availability, personal service, flexibility and reputation.

 What is cheap to one person may be expensive to another.
-Once you are clear as to who your customers are, you will be able to create a whole package, including price, that is exactly right for them.
+Once you know who your customers are, you can create a package, including price, that is exactly right for them.

-4. What do I do if my competitor cuts his prices or starts a price war?
+4. What do I do if my competitor starts a price war?

-It is essential to respond as quickly as you can, while using any means possible to avoid cutting your own prices.
+It is essential to respond quickly, while using any means possible to avoid cutting your own prices.
 A cut of 10% may be a lot more than your business can afford.
-Ultimately, you may be unable to avoid price cutting, but you must consider other options.
-It is not uncommon for price cutters to find themselves in serious trouble so hold out as long as you can.
+Ultimately, you may be unable to avoid price-cutting, but you must consider other options.
+It is not uncommon for price-cutters to find themselves in serious trouble, so hold out as long as you can.

 The second line of defence is to give something away with your product or service.
 This will ideally be something that has a higher value to the customer than its cost to you, such as an extended warranty, free delivery, a supply of consumables, a service at half price, or the opportunity to buy three items for the price of two.

-If the only sales appeal you have is low prices you could become fixed into a difficult situation.
-When prices hit rock bottom the only remaining element for you to whittle away at will be the quality of your offering.
+If the only sales appeal you have is low prices, you could get into trouble.
+When prices hit rock bottom, the only remaining element for you to whittle away at will be the quality of your offering.
 So it is better to find another way of attracting solid business, either by providing better service (the preferred option) or being more innovative in your marketing.